AdaCore/spark2014/lrm/source/declarations-and-types.rst

 declaration is in |SPARK|.
 When clear from the context, we say *entity* instead of using the more formal term *view of an entity*.

-A type is said to "define full default initialization" if it is
+A type is said to *define full default initialization* if it is

   * a scalar type with a specified Default_Value; or